Car Suspension System (Suspension): Principle, Structure and Classification

 Shock absorbers and shock absorbers are integrated in the suspension to absorb the vibration caused by the road surface and quickly quench that vibration, making the driving so smooth and comfortable. feel comfortable.

-Types of suspension
+Types of car suspension systems

 Suspension system dependent